Canon M5 vs Sony RX1R II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M5 and Sony Cyber-shot DSC-RX1R II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the M5 and the RX1R II are recent models that are part of the current product line-up.
-The RX1R II replaced the earlier Sony RX1R, while the M5 does not have a direct predecessor.
+The RX1R II is a recent model that features in the current product line-up of Sony.
+In contrast, the M5 has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the M5 from Canon.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon M5 and the Sony RX1R II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.